Britain, France fall silent to commemorate Armistice Day

-LONDON French President Francois Hollande and Britain's Prince Harry led commemorations as the two nations marked Armistice Day on Friday to remember those killed in war.
+LONDON (Reuters) - French President Francois Hollande and Britain's Prince Harry led commemorations as the two nations marked Armistice Day on Friday to remember those killed in war.

 At 11 a.m, millions across Britain observed two minutes' silence, marking the time fighting ended on the Western front of World War One on Nov.
 11, 1918.